ericescalante/ericescalante.github.io/_posts/2015-06-21-isomorphic3.md

 *Explanation*: Thanks Cthulhu and all the Great Old Ones, things get more simple from now on.
 Ish.
 The first three lines should look familiar by now, so we can move along.
 On line 5 we create once again a router instance but this time we pass the browser url provided by `Router.HistoryLocation` together with our routes definition.

 We need to tell react to render the resulting Handler (our trusty developers list) using either the JSON data that comes already hardcoded on the page thanks to node, or to do a new call to Github's API, in order to avoid doing an unnecessary request the first time.
 That little if on line 6 makes sure of just that.
-So, if it's the first render of the page, we just invoke `React.render` with the data present, otherwise we make a call to the `fetchData` function of our Handler and use the result of that as the data to be rendered.
+So, when it's the first render of the page, we just invoke `React.render` with the data present, otherwise we make a call to the `fetchData` function of our Handler and use the result of that as the data to be rendered.
 I still feel there must be a better way to handle this scenario.
-Looking forward to improving that!
+Looking forward to improving on that!

 That's it!
 We have a this point an isomorphic/universal/$nextTrendyName node app, that makes use of the same react components on both the server and the client!
 It's Sunday and it's sunny outside, so time to head out and walk a bit in the sun.
 But first, let's hook all of this up to PHP.